simonfallon/file-uploader/README.md

 ### 4. Usage

-- Open the frontend application in your browser (http://localhost:8080).
+- Open the frontend application [in your browser](http://localhost:8080).
 - Use the file upload form to upload files.
 - View the list of uploaded files and delete them as needed.